Dalton-Facer/Dalton-Facer-Portfolio/README.md

     Fundraiser
 </div>

 Through this experience, I gained valuable skills in advertising and fundraising, designing, promoting the project, assembling a team of volunteers, scheduling, and leading the construction process.
 I had began fundraising for this project around the time that COVID hit, which caused for price inflations and longer wait times.
-This was a big hurdle which delayed the project, but it was one that I would eventually break past.
+This was a big hurdle which delayed the project, but it was one that I would eventually overcome.

 <div align="center" style="font-weight: bold;">
     <img src="photos/eagle_costs.png" alt="image" width="600"><br>